HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/message_codes.md

 For the following message code EJPIC0001E:

--   EJP is the product identifier
+-   `EJP` is the product identifier.
 -   `IC` is the component identifier which means installation user interface.
 -   `0001` is the unique message number.
 -   `E` is the message type which means error.